Academics

 • Be aware of student’s classroom performance.

-• Support involvement in activities inside and outside of school
+• Support involvement in activities inside and outside of school.

-• Attend a College Counseling program if interested
+• Attend a College Counseling program, if interested.

-• Attend Freshman/Sophomore Parent College Night
+• Attend First Year/Sophomore Parent College Night.

-• Inquire about your student's choice of classes for their sophomore year
+• Inquire about your student's choice of classes for their sophomore year.

-• Review end-of-year grades with your student
+• Review end of year grades with your student.

 College Counseling:

-• Available by email and phone for questions
+• Available by email and phone for questions.

-• Invite families to some College Counseling programming
+• Invite families to some College Counseling programming.

 • Sophomore Year & Summer